-This concept gives us a useful method of estimating the committed dose before the exposure.
-It is only an estimate, because in practice we often cannot measure the committed dose rate all that accurately.
+This approach is used to estimate the committed dose before the exposure.
+It is only an estimate, because in practice we often cannot measure the committed dose rate (i.e., the activity in the air sample) all that accurately.
 However, it will give us important information for planning the work.
 For instance, should we wear respirators or a plastic suit?
-It may even be desirable to ventilate the area thoroughly before starting work there.
+It may even be desirable to ventilate the area thoroughly and purge out all the crap before we start work there.